Germany defender Süle positive for virus, 4 more quarantined

 Süle, Kimmich, Gnabry and Musiala all play for Bayern Munich.
 Adeyemi plays for Austrian club Salzburg.

+Bayern later said that Cameroon forward Eric Maxim Choupo-Moting also had to isolate.

+“They had contact with Süle,” the club said of its four affected players.

 Bayern coach Julian Nagelsmann only returned last week after missing four games because of his COVID-19 infection.
-He has also been fully vaccinated.
+He was also fully vaccinated.

-Another four unnamed Germany players who were on the flight to Wolfsburg with Süle are being kept apart from the rest of the team as a precaution.
+Another four unnamed Germany players who were on the flight to Wolfsburg with Süle were being kept apart from the rest of the team as a precaution.
 They are considered less risk and can remain at the team hotel.
 Tuesday’s early training session was called off in favor of individual exercises.
-An evening session was to go ahead as planned.
+An evening session went ahead as planned.

 Germany coach Hansi Flick called up Wolfsburg players Ridle Baku and Maximilian Arnold, and Monaco forward Kevin Volland to the squad after the others’ departure.
 Florian Wirtz and Nico Schlotterbeck have also dropped out with injuries.
 Flick called up Bayer Leverkusen defender Johnathan Tah on Monday.